-Slow cooker mashed potatoes are creamy, buttery, and the perfect side dish for Thanksgiving.
+Slow cooker mashed potatoes are creamy, buttery, and the perfect side dish for the holidays.
 Save some room on the stove and let your slow cooker do the work with this easy recipe!
+Top these with easy gluten free gravy and you have a wonderfully comforting side dish that all will enjoy.

 I’m sure we could all name a few challenges, especially if you are cooking for food allergies or intolerances, but I think one universal complaint would be timing the use of the stove/oven so that everything gets done on time.